Ingridfiv/ingridsblog/content/testtestnote.md

 [^16]: Mordek et al., <i>Die Admonitio generalis</i>, 212.

 The 786 decrees and *Admonitio Generalis* both show signs of having been written by the Northumbrian scholar Alcuin, who was attached to Charlemagne’s court.[^17]  Alcuin is certainly the author of a third relevant Carolingian work to make use of the injustice motif.
-The passage in question is found in the chapter ***‘De judicibus’ in his De virtutibus et vitiis***.
+The passage in question is found in the chapter ***‘De judicibus’ in Alcuin's De virtutibus et vitiis***.
 Like the 786 decrees and Admonitio, Alcuin cited Exodus 23:8 on the dangers of accepting bribes, before stating[^18]

 >Qui innocentes damnat, vel impios justificat pro muneribus; vel cujuslibet personae amore vel odio [inique judicat, in Dei judicio vindictam sustinebit].
 >